 - ¼ cup dark chocolate chips or raisins

-Form the dough into 12 balls (about 50g or 2 tbsp each) and place on the baking sheet.
-Press down on each dough ball to flatten.
+- Form the cookie dough into 12 balls (about 50g or 2 tablespoon each).
+I like to use a cookie scoop for easier and more even dividing.
+Then place the dough balls on the baking sheet.
+Press down on each cookie to flatten to about ¼ inch thickness.

 - Bake the cookies for about 12 minutes for soft-baked texture.
 Bake for around 16 minutes for firmer, slightly crunchy cookies.

 - Let the cookies cool on the baking sheet for 10 minutes before carefully transferring to a wire rack to cool completely.